trentcardall/CSP/_posts/2023-04-05-AP_computers_networks.md

 > Watch both Daily videos for 4.2

 - Complete the network activity, summarize your understanding of fault tolerance.
+    - Fault tolerance is when systems can continue to function even after failures and errors occur, even unexpected ones.

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...

 - What is naturally Distributed in Frontend/Backend archeticture?
+    - The data is stored and actually updated in the backend but frontend displays and requests changes to be made to the backend.
+Both run their own processes but work together to create a single functioning product.

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)
+    - You can add more workers to invoke parallel computing.
+You can also add more threads which distributes the work a single worker does.

 > Last week we discussed parallel computing on local machine.
 There are many options.
 Here is something to get parallel computing work with a tool called Ray.
 - Review this [article](https://www.anyscale.com/blog/writing-your-first-distributed-python-application-with-ray)...
 Can you get parallel code on images to work more effectively?
 I have not tried Ray.